Judge Building (Salt Lake City): Description

-In October of 1985, stockbroker, Steven Christensen, 31 years old, had just arrived at his office in the Judge Building shortly after 8 A.M. when a box bearing his name and lying in a corridor exploded, killing him instantly, the police said.
+In October 1985, stockbroker, Steven Christensen, 31 years old, had just arrived at his office in the Judge Building shortly after 8 A.M. when a box bearing his name and lying in a corridor exploded, killing him instantly, the police said.
 This incident was featured in the 2021 Netflix documentary series Murder Among the Mormons.

 Mary Judge

-Mary (Harney) Judge (April 19, 1841-November 8, 1909) was a real estate and mining investor based in Salt Lake City.
+Mary (Harney) Judge (April 19, 1841 – November 8, 1909) was a real estate and mining investor based in Salt Lake City.
 Her husband, John Judge, had been a wealthy investor in the Daly Mine in Park City, later incorporated as Utah's Silver King Mine.
 After her husband's death in 1892, Mary judge became well known in business and in philanthropy.